tttapa/Control-Surface/doxygen/pages/FAQ.md

 compatibility with older versions of the library, I decided to fork it: Control Surface was born.

-I consider the MIDI Controller library "complete".
+I consider the MIDI Controller library obsolete.
 I won't be adding any new features, and I no longer offer support for it.
 For new projects, you should always use Control Surface, it is actively being developed, features are added, bugs are fixed, and I offer support for it on